-Mimosa hostilis seeds have a smooth reddish-brown testa with a fissural line or pleurogram three-quarters of the length of the seed.
-The mimosa hostilis tree belongs to the legume family fabaceae, so its fruit is a pod 4 to 6 cm long by 0.5 cm wide that is divided into 4 to 6 segments that each has one seed.
-Its seeds are lenticular, oval and flat, 4 to 4.7 mm long, 3 to 3.8 mm wide and 1.6 to 2.3 mm thick.
+The seeds of the mimosa hostilis—also known as mimosa hostilis plant seeds—are noteworthy for their smooth reddish-brown shell, marked by a fissural line or pleurogram that extends three-quarters of their length.
+Belonging to the legume family Fabaceae, the fruit of the tree is a pod measuring 4 to 6 cm in length and 0.5 cm in width, segmented into 4 to 6 parts, each containing one seed.
+These seeds are lenticular, oval, and flat, measuring 4 to 4.7 mm in length, 3 to 3.8 mm wide, and 1.6 to 2.3 mm thick.

-Mimosa hostilis seeds are very resistant and can be viable for up to 50 years after storage due to their dormancy caused by their hard and impermeable testa, covered by a shiny wax which is resistant to abrasion.
-In the wild, these seeds can remain dormant for 10 years until environmental factors such as forest fires or the gastric juices of the animals that eat them break their testa in a process called scarification.
+One of the most remarkable traits of mimosa hostilis seeds is their resilience.
+These seeds can remain viable for up to 50 years when stored properly, owing to their dormancy induced by a hard, impermeable testa that is also resistant to abrasion due to a shiny wax coating.
+In natural settings, these seeds can stay dormant for a decade, until environmental factors like forest fires or the digestive processes of animals eating them break their testa in a phenomenon known as scarification.

 Uses of Mimosa Hostilis

 This tree has been used for centuries but its study and scientific interest has grown in the last decades due to its multiple uses in the world of health and beauty.
 This tree, especially its bark, is used to cure different medical skin conditions such as acne, dermatitis, burns and to improve the appearance of stretch marks and scars.
-It has regenerative properties as well as antibacterial and antimicrobial properties that make it an ally in the world of health.
+It has regenerative properties, and can be used for healing wounds as well as antibacterial and antimicrobial properties that make it an ally in the world of health.

 Its incorporation in the world of beauty has also grown in recent decades and it is not uncommon to find mimosa hostilis bark in cosmetic products such as soaps, creams and shampoo because it is a great ally in the treatment of wrinkle reduction, as well as for hair loss and strengthening of the scalp.